-- Business Banking Segment is structured to cater to mid sized enterprises between the commercial and SME segments where the financial requirements are too small to be served by Corporate or Commercial banking segments.
-The annual gross revenues of the companies serviced by this segment is between No1.0 billion and No5.0 billion.
-There are currently about 200,036 customers in this segment as of December 31, 2023. - enterprises and ventures where the financial requirements are too large for Micro Finance Banks and too small to be served by Corporate or Commercial banking segment.
-The Bank has stratified this segment into micro, small and medium businesses Micro businesses are businesses with annual gross turnover of less than \$\frac{1}{2}500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}500,000\$ but less than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$ but less than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$ but less than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$ but less than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$ but less than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$ but less than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$ but less than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$ but less than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$ but less than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$ but less than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$ but less than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$ but less than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$ but less than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$, Small businesses have an annual turnover of more than \$\frac{1}{2}2500,000\$, Small b - Retail Banking provides private and general banking services to individuals.
-The Bank leverages digital and agent banking platforms in addition to its network of brick and mortar branches to promote inclusive banking and to properly serve customers in this segment.
+- Business Banking Segment is structured to cater to mid-sized enterprises between the commercial and SME segments where the financial requirements are too small to be served by Corporate or Commercial banking segments.
+The annual gross revenues of the companies serviced by this segment is between ₦1.0 billion and ₦5.0 billion.
+There are currently over 232,400 customers in this segment as of December 31, 2024. - SME Banking segment offers bespoke banking products and services to small and medium-size enterprises and ventures where the financial requirements are too large for Micro Finance Banks and too small to be served by Corporate or Commercial banking segment.
+The Bank has stratified this segment into micro, small and medium businesses Micro businesses are businesses with annual gross turnover of less than ₦500,000, Small businesses have an annual turnover of more than ₦500,000 but less than ₦2.0million while Medium businesses have an annual turnover of more than ₦2.0million but less than ₦1.0 billion.
+The products and services offered by this segment include GTBusiness account, GTMax Account, SME Term Loan (Build & Buy), SME Invoice Discount Facility, GTBusiness Evolve, GTPay, GTBank Automated Payment System (GAPs), SME Markethub, Food and Fashion loans, GT Cashflow Credit (for working capital financing), etc. The market segments catered to by this operating segment include registered businesses, educated and technically skilled proprietors that have high potential for growth.
+These include: hospitality and social services, agriculture, small scale manufacturers garment wear, furniture etc. There are currently over 3.1million SME Banking clients as of December 31, 2024. - Retail Banking provides private and general banking services to individuals.
+The Bank leverages digital and agent banking platforms in addition to its network of brick-and-mortar branches to promote inclusive banking and to properly serve customers in this segment.
 A large percentage of the Bank's deposits is generated from the retail segment and is extended as credit facilities to the top and middle end of the Bank's customers.
 There is no pre-defined annual turnover, however, the segment is fragmented based on income level, literacy, spending habits and occupation.
-This operating segment targets entrepreneurs, youths, professionals, HNIs, expatriates, Non-Resident Nigerians etc. Some of the products offered to customers in this segment include Current accounts, Savings account, Tenored deposits, Digital banking products (Internet banking, USSD, Mobile Banking apps), remittances via various platforms, Credit facilities such as Max Advance, Max Plus, Salary Advance, Quick credit, BETA Health-which offers instant access to health insurance at a very affordable rate, Travel advance, e-payment and collection platforms, advisory services, Personal and Business Travel Allowance etc. There are currently over 32.4 million Retail Banking ustomers as of December 31, 2023.

-• Public Sector: This segment offers banking services to Government at the Federal, State and Local levels as well as Ministries, Departments and Agencies (MDAs).
+This operating segment targets entrepreneurs, youths, professionals, HNIs, expatriates, Non-Resident Nigerians etc. Some of the products offered to customers in this segment include Current accounts, Savings account, Tenored deposits, Digital banking products (Internet banking, USSD, Mobile Banking apps), remittances via various platforms, Credit facilities such as Max Advance, Max Plus, Salary Advance, Quick credit, BETA Health-which offers instant access to health insurance at a very affordable rate, Travel advance, e-payment and collection platforms, advisory services, Personal and Business Travel Allowance etc. There are currently over 33.4 million Retail Banking Customers as of December 31, 2024. - Public Sector: This segment offers banking services to Government at the Federal, State and Local levels as well as Ministries, Departments and Agencies (MDAs).
 Some of the products and services offered by the segment include deposit and investment accounts, revenue collection platforms, electronic payroll systems, remittances, credit facilities etc. There is no pre-defined turnover for institutions that fall into this category.
-There are currently about 11,712 customers in this segment as of December 31, 2023.
+There are over 64,500 customers in this segment as of December 31, 2024.

-The chart below shows the contributions of the Bank's Operating Segments to Loans and advances (Banks and Customers), Deposit liabilities (Banks and Customers) and Profit Before Tax.
+The chart below shows the contributions of the Bank's Operating Segments to Loans and Advances (Banks and Customers), Deposit liabilities (Banks and Customers) and Profit Before Tax.